reivaxy/iotinator/README.md

 GSM will be an option, the framework being able to work just using internet.

+But GSM is nice in case of power outage (modules can have batteries, but my box doesn't), and also to handle security (sending codes to validate authentication for instance)

 You'll need to clone these repositories into your arduino "libraries" directory to be able to compile:

 - https://github.com/reivaxy/XOLEDDisplay.git